graphdeco-inria/gaussian-splatting/README.md

 <br>

 ## Interactive Viewers
-We provide two interactive iewers for our method: remote and real-time.
+We provide two interactive viewers for our method: remote and real-time.
 Our viewing solutions are based on the [SIBR](https://sibr.gitlabpages.inria.fr/) framework, developed by the GRAPHDECO group for several novel-view synthesis projects.

 ### Hardware Requirements
 - OpenGL 4.5-ready GPU and drivers (or latest MESA software)